 Handcrafted by Santo Domingo artist Tina Tenorio, this necklace is an exquisite representation of the ancient art of heishi bead jewelry.

-Ten strands of coral, turquoise, and pen shell totaling more than 17 feet of handcrafted beads form a beautiful color combination that will add beauty and artistry to your wardrobe.
+Twenty strands of graduated green turquoise and purple spiny oyster shell beads form a beautiful color combination that will add beauty and artistry to your wardrobe.
 An organic feel and natural color palette make this necklace an ideal piece for jewelry lovers of all ages.

 “I love making my jewelry pieces, and pray that each one goes to a very special person who will love it just like I do.” — Tina Tenorio